Facts about Jeff Sessions

 The Senate rejected Sessions’ appointment as a judge in 1986, after former colleagues testified that he was a racist.
 Similar doubts expressed by liberals only helped cement Sessions’ reputation as a conservative back home in Alabama.
 He was elected Alabama’s Attorney General in 1994, and two years later he was elected to the U.S. Senate.
 He was re-elected in 2002, 2008 and 2014.

 He became an early supporter when Donald Trump ran for the presidency in 2016, advising the candidate on immigration issues.
 After Trump won the election, he named Sessions as his choice for U.S. Attorney General.
-This time the Senate confirmed Sessions, and he succeeded Loretta Lynch as Attorney General.
+This time the Senate confirmed Sessions, and he succeeded Loretta Lynch as Attorney General in February of 2017.